0xNullll/tiny-cbase/README.md

 ## Raw Encode/Decode Functions

-All low-level functions accept a mode_flags argument from the BASE_Encoding enum:
+All low-level functions accept a 'mode_flags' argument from the 'BASE_Encoding' enum:

 ```c
 typedef enum {